T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Abstract

 \section{Abstract}

-The scarcity of annotated data in outdoor point cloud segmentation poses a significant obstacle in harnessing the modeling capabilities of advanced networks like transformers.
-Consequently, scholars have been actively investigating efficacious self-supervised pre-training strategies, \eg contrasting learning and reconstruction-based pretext tasks.
+The scarcity of annotated data in LiDAR point cloud understanding hinders effective representation learning.
+Consequently, scholars have been actively investigating efficacious self-supervised pre-training paradigms.
 Nevertheless, temporal information, which is inherent in the LiDAR point cloud sequence, is consistently disregarded.
 To better utilize this property, we propose an effective pre-training strategy, namely Temporal Masked Auto-Encoders (T-MAE), which takes as input temporally adjacent frames and learns temporal dependency.
-A SiamWCA backbone, containing a Siamese encoder and a window-based cross-attention (WCA) module, is established for the two-frame input.
-Taking into account that the motion of an ego-vehicle alters the illumination angles of the same instance, temporal modeling also serves as a robust and natural data augmentation, enhancing the comprehension of target objects.
-Moreover, instead of utilizing consecutive frames, it is more cost-effective and powerful by using distant historical frames. \ourBackbone is a powerful architecture but heavily relies on annotated data.
-With our \ours pre-training strategy, we achieve the best performance on the Waymo dataset among self-supervised learning methods.
-Comprehensive experiments are conducted to validate all components of our proposal.
-Upon acceptance, the source code will be made accessible.
+A SiamWCA backbone, containing a Siamese encoder and a windowed cross-attention (WCA) module, is established for the two-frame input.
+Considering that the movement of an ego-vehicle alters the view of the same instance, temporal modeling also serves as a robust and natural data augmentation, enhancing the comprehension of target objects. \ourBackbone is a powerful architecture but heavily relies on annotated data.
+Our \ours pre-training strategy alleviates its demand for annotated data.
+Comprehensive experiments demonstrate that \ours achieves the best performance on both Waymo and ONCE datasets among competitive self-supervised approaches.
+Codes will be released \hyperlink{https://github.com/codename1995/T-MAE}{here}. \keywords{Self-supervised learning \and LiDAR point cloud \and 3D detection}